SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "She needs to ask you something," Twilight says while pointing in the mirror.

-Applejack looks at Pinkie's reflection and asks, "What does Pinkie need, I'd do anything for my family!"
+Applejack looks at Pinkie's reflection and asks, "What does Pinkie need?
+I'd do anything for my family!"

 Pinkie's reflection smiles. *"She needs to know when to ask for help.
 She's trying to do everything by herself and it's destroying her."*